what is IR35?

 - Do not provide the contractors with equipment;

 - Try not to give your contractors any wider responsibility in the business, other than their contracted tasks; and

-- Do not provide unnecessary perks which could be considered to be benefits.
+- Do not provide unnecessary perks which could be considered benefits.

 I hear you.
 This is all good and dandy, but where on earth do you start?

-If after all that you are still concerned, we would be more than happy to help.
+If you are still concerned about the implications of IR35, we would be more than happy to help.
 You only have until April, so give us a call and we’ll help you to create a simple, point-by-point plan.